wsakobe/EF-Calib/README.md

 # Usage

-First, record the image data and event data simultaneously.
+First, record the image data and event streams synchronized according to the method described in the paper.

 Configure parameters in the `config/setup.yaml` file.